2010 Daytona 500: Race

-The race began at 1:20 p.m EST, and was scheduled to last 200 laps.
-Johnson physically pushed Martin to allow his teammate to retain the lead into turn one.
-Harvick advanced to the third position, as the inside line was faster early on.
+The race began at 1:20 p.m.
+EST and was scheduled to last 200 laps.
+Johnson pushed Martin into turn one to keep his teammate ahead.
+Harvick moved to third place because the inside line was faster early on.
 The first 21 cars were two abreast by the third lap, with a second distinct pack of vehicles in a single line.
-On lap four, Kahne and those behind him caught Martin, but were unable to pass the latter, who kept the lead at the start-finish line.
-Stewart gave Kahne drafting aid to allow him to pass Martin for the lead on the next lap.
-On lap six, Martin retook first place on the outside line, and steered left to retain it.
+On lap four, Kahne and those behind him caught Martin but were unable to pass the latter, who maintained the lead at the start-finish line.
+Stewart assisted Kahne in passing Martin for the lead on the next lap.
+On lap six, Martin retook the lead on the outside line and turned left to keep it.
 The first caution was given for a multi-car accident on lap seven; Brad Keselowski's right-rear tire failed, and he struck the turn-two wall, collecting Smith, Hornish, Bliss, Max Papis, and Boris Said, and littering debris on the track.
-Keselowski and Hornish entered their garages for repairs, and Smith retired.
-Most of the field made pit stops for tires and chassis adjustments.
-Martin led at the lap-12 restart, followed by his teammate Earnhardt, and Montoya.
-On the next lap, Montoya was pushed by Harvick, and passed Martin on the right for the lead.

-Montoya held the lead for only one lap, however, as Earnhardt passed him on lap 14.
+Smith retired while Keselowski and Hornish entered their garages for repairs.
+Most drivers made pit stops for tire and chassis adjustments.
+Martin took the lead on the lap-12 restart, followed by Earnhardt and Montoya.
+On the next lap, Harvick pushed Montoya past Martin on the outside for the lead.
+Montoya led just one lap, however, as Earnhardt passed him on lap 14.
 Earnhardt then weaved to block drivers from overtaking him.

-On lap 17, Harvick unsuccessfully sought to claim the lead from Earnhardt into turn three.
-Harvick nonetheless took the lead on the left on the next lap; he received pushing assistance from Kahne and Sadler to keep it until they passed him for first and second on lap 22.
-On the next lap, Harvick returned to the lead as Kahne lost the draft and lost positions.
-By lap 26, Kurt Busch had moved to second place.
-Harvick, Kurt Busch, and Sadler led the field by 1.4 seconds by the 30th lap.
-Kurt Busch turned left but he failed to pass Harvick for the lead.
+On lap 17, Harvick failed to pass Earnhardt for the lead into turn three.
+On the following lap, Harvick took the lead on the inside; Kahne and Sadler pushed him to hold the lead until they passed him for first and second on lap 22.
+On the next lap, Harvick returned to the lead as Kahne lost the draft and fell back.
+By lap 26, Kurt Busch had moved to second.
+Harvick, Kurt Busch, and Sadler held a 1.4-second lead by the 30th lap.
+Kurt Busch turned left but did not pass Harvick for the lead.
 Sadler overtook Kurt Busch for second on lap 34.
-Two laps later, Kurt Busch passed Sadler and Harvick to move into the lead.
-After starting at the rear of the grid, Allmendinger had advanced to second by the 38th lap.
-Green flag pit stops began on the next lap.
-On lap 45, Kurt Busch lost the lead as Allmendinger overtook him on the backstretch, but retook it from Allmendinger on the inside three laps later.

-Kurt Busch and Allmendinger entered pit road on lap 50, handing the lead to Logano, held it until his own stop on the next lap.
+Kurt Busch took the lead from Sadler and Harvick two laps later.
+Allmendinger advanced to second place on the 38th lap after starting at the back of the grid.
+Green flag pit stops commenced on the next lap.
+Kurt Busch lost the lead to Allmendinger on the backstretch on lap 45, but reclaimed it three laps later on the inside.
+Allmendinger entered pit road on lap 50, handing the lead to Logano, who held it until his own stop on the next lap.
 Robby Gordon led the 51st lap.

 After the pit stops, Kurt Busch returned to first with Allmendinger second and Johnson third.
 They pulled away from the rest of the field.
 On the 58th lap, Kyle Busch overtook Kahne for fifth place.
-Harvick was stranded on the left lane, and fell to sixth as Kyle Busch and Kahne passed him on the backstretch during lap 59.
+Harvick was stranded on the inside lane, and fell to sixth after Kyle Busch and Kahne passed him on the backstretch on lap 59.
 On lap 65 Joe Nemechek spun into the turn-four wall; Hornish avoided hitting him, but the second caution was called.
 The leaders made pit stops for tires and car adjustments.
 Kenseth stayed on the track to lead one lap until his own pit stop.
 Kurt Busch led at the lap-70 restart.
 On the next lap, Harvick helped Allmendinger retake the lead from Kurt Busch.
-Allmendinger turned left on lap 72, and Harvick overtook him to reclaim the lead.
-However, Allemdinger returned to the lead on lap 73 when cars on the left were faster than those on the right.
-Four laps later, Bliss spun on the backstretch, damaging his car's rear left, and triggering the third caution.
+On lap 72, Allmendinger went left, and Harvick passed him to retake the lead.
+Allemdinger reclaimed the lead on lap 73, when cars on the left outpaced those on the right.
+Bliss spun on the backstretch four circuits later, damaging his car's rear left and bringing out the third caution.